 Columbus, O., Feb.
-1.-Denis O'Sul-livan, the Irish actor and singer, died today at Grant hospital after an opera-tion for appendicitis performed Thurs-day.
-He was been in San Emotioned Thursfor appendicitis performed Thurs-He was born in San Francisco in day.

-His wife is here.
+1.-Denis O'Sul-livan, the Irish actor and singer, died today at Grant hospital after an opera-tion for appendicitls performed Thurs-He was born in San Francisco in day.
+1866 His wife is here.
 His greatest suc-cess was in "Poggy Machree."
 No arrangements have been made for the funeral, but the body will probably be taken to San Francisco.
 LONDON STOCKS.

 London, Feb.
-1.-On the stock ex-change today, American securities were not affected by President Roosevelt's message which alroady had been dis-counted.
-Prices opened above parity and with professional support and the anticipation of a good New York bank statement the market improved and closed steady. closed steady.
+1.-On the stock ex-change today, American securities were not affected by President Roosevelr's message which already had been dis-counted.
+Prices opened above parity and with professional support and the anticipation of a good New York bank statement the market improved and closed stendy. closed steady.
 PRESSMEN NOT ENJOINED.